 I’m not sure if making myself sick on them is exactly the best way to promote the recipe, but honestly these are all-around a great snack for anyone trying to be healthier.

 The sweetener in them is Agave, which is an excellent choice for those who are diabetic or pre-diabetic (or really anyone trying to watch sugar).
 It doesn’t cause spikes in blood sugar but adds the sweetness needed.

-If you didn’t see the live video on Facebook that was made during part of the process of making these, see the recipe notes below for some info regarding choosing the right kind of oats for your preference and, for real, go with the mini chocolate chips!
+See the recipe notes below for some info regarding choosing the right kind of oats for your preference and, for real, go with the mini chocolate chips!